 If a masternode was costed at 2 credits, then you would need to provide 2 credits if you had all the collateral yourself, 1 credit if you had 50% of the collateral, 0.5 credits if you had 25%, etc. Note that the number of credits are based around the percentage of filling a masternode, not the number of coins that are required, since you are paying for the hosting of the server, not for how many coins you need to fill the masternode.
 An estimation of the cost is provided before you commit to participating in sharing the masternode hosting cost.

-Masternodes (and proportions of masternodes) are paid for by credits, which are funded by USD.
+Staking pools and masternodes (and proportions of masternodes) are paid for by credits, which are funded by USD or certain cryptocurrencies.
 If a masternode takes 2 credits to fill and you deposit 10% of the masternode collateral, then you would pay 10% of the 2 credits per month, that is, 0.2 credits per month.

 - You are only charged credits once the masternode has been activated.
 While it is filling up, you are not charged anything, but the appropriate number credits are placed in the "pending" state.
 This means that this amount will be charged on masternode activation.